dfinity/portal/docs/developer-docs/integrations/sns/get-sns/testflight.md

 ```
 dfx canister call sns_governance list_proposals '(record {include_reward_status = vec {}; limit = 0; exclude_type = vec {}; include_status = vec {};})'
 ```
-When running the testflight on mainnet, pass `--network ic` as an additional argument to `dfx canister`.
+When running the testflight on the mainnet, pass `--network ic` as an additional argument to `dfx canister`.
 You can also provide a limit and thus only obtain the last few proposals.

 ## Aborting the testflight